 Are you a Veteran with a disability related to your military service that prevents you from driving?
 If so, you may be able to get financial assistance / disability compensation.
-The VA has a program for auto allowance and adaptive equipment / wheelchair vans to help you get back on the road.
+The VA has a program for auto allowances that includes adaptive equipment and wheelchair accessible vans to help you get back on the road.

 Can I get disability benefits from the VA?